janoglezcampos/DeathSleep/README.md

 ## First of all

 Everything stated here comes from my understanding of the different topics covered, either from reading or experience during development.
-Im aware that Im not an expert and the last thing I want to do is spread misinformation, so if you think that something is not correct, I would love you to make me aware of it, you can contact me on twitter, or opening issues in this repo.
+Im aware that Im not an expert and the last thing I want to do is spread misinformation, so if you think that something is not correct, I would love you to make me aware of it, you can contact me on twitter[twitter](https://twitter.com/httpyxel), or opening issues in this repo.
 Thank you very much for your understanding. :)

 ## Basics